Contact the Board's Consumer Information Unit for assistance.

 - An electronic data transmission prescription is not available due to a temporary technological or electrical failure.

-- The prescribing health care practitioner is issuing a prescription to be dispensed by a pharmacy located outside California.
+- The prescriber issues a prescription to be dispensed by a pharmacy located outside California.

 - If issued in a hospital emergency department or urgent care clinic, the prescription is not required to be transmitted electronically, but shall be electronically issued and may be given to the patient directly, when one or more of the following conditions are present: